-The NASTAR Center at ETC hosts a summer space camp for students in grades 2 to 12.
+The NASTAR Center at ETC hosts a STEM summer camp for students in grades 2 to 12.
 Our programs engage students in interactive activities designed to reinforce state standards for Science, Technology, Engineering and Math (STEM) education.
 Students are immersed in topics ranging from spaceflight to renewable energy.

 The program for older students is an analytical, hands-on curriculum ideal for those who may consider careers in engineering, physics and math.
 The program for younger students is geared toward activities that demonstrate the exciting side of learning and discovery.

 Popular activities include piloting a flight simulator, building solar car models, performing science experiments and building stomp rockets.
 Students are immersed in the NASTAR Center’s training and research activities.
-The NASTAR Center trains commercial space travelers and suppors the research of universities and government entities such as NASA.
+The NASTAR Center trains commercial space travelers and supports the research of universities and government entities such as NASA.

-NASTAR Camp experiences include:
+NASTAR STEM Camp experiences include:

 • Exploring renewable energy